FactomProject/FactomDocs/factomDataStructureDetails.md

 #### Coinbase Factoid Transaction

 The coinbase transaction is how new Factoids come into the system to reward network participants.
 These are new Factoids created by the protocol.
-The outputs are determined by the Coinbase Descriptor which is included in the Admin block 600 blocks prior.
+The outputs are determined by the Coinbase Descriptor which is included in the Admin block 1000 blocks prior (approx 1 week).

 In M1 and M2, coinbase transactions were included in each factoid block.
 All but the genesis block coinbase tx had 0 inputs and 0 outputs.
-In M3, the coinbase tx will be included at 25 block intervals, following 600 blocks after the Coinbase Descriptor.
+In M3, the coinbase tx will similarly be 0 inputs and 0 outputs except for coinbases included at 25 block intervals.
+A non-zero coinbase output will be on Factoid blocks following 1000 blocks after a Coinbase Descriptor in the Admin block.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------------- |